Skip to Main Content

 Fellowships

-Wolfsonian fellowships engage scholars and artists around the world with resources held in the museum's trust and with the possibilities contained in dedicated study and interpretation of the modern age.
-Working full-time at The Wolfsonian over the course of their residency, fellows seek deeper understanding about the past (in research fellowships) or imagine novel ways to activate historic ideas and imagery (in creative fellowships).
+Wolfsonian fellowships engage scholars and artists from around the world with the museum's collection and the interpretive possibilities contained in dedicated study of the modern age.
+Working onsite full-time for the duration of their residency, fellows pursue deeper historical understanding (in research fellowships) or imagine new ways to activate historic ideas and imagery (in creative fellowships).

 All fellows receive: